cr88192/bgbtech_shxemu/sh2emu/README.txt

 If image exists, the existing image is loaded.
 If image does not exist, a new image is created.
 The size gives the size for a newly created image, as do the options.

+opensegimg <base> <size[sfx]> [options]
+Open a new or existing segmented image.
+Base is given as the directory to hold the image segments.

+This is intended more for larger images (above 2GB).
+Currently will split the image into 512MiB segments (1M sectors).

 addfile <iname> [ename]